Chapel Organ Project

 That magnificent organ lasted almost 50 years, and was last played in 1985.
 An electronic organ was rented for two years while preparations were made to rebuild the pipe organ.
 Funds were not available, so the decision was made to purchase the electronic organ.
 As an electronic organ has a useful life span of approximately 20-25 years, the decision was made in 2004 to restore the pipe organ to its original grandeur.
 Several members of the class of 1963 undertook the effort to get this project started.
 In 2004, several organ companies were interviewed, and one stood out for its interest in the Summerall Chapel organ, and for organs that they have built and rebuilt.
 That company – Cornell Zimmer Organ Builders -- located in North Carolina was selected to restore the Summerall Chapel Organ.

-For many of our alumni, the beginning of their growth as leaders began with attending services in Summerall Chapel and the sounds of the organ in that magnificent structure.
-At their January 2015 meeting, the Board of Visitors, approved a proposal to add additional recognition for top donors to this project on the south transept wall of the chapel.
+For many of our alumni, the beginning of their growth as leaders began while attending services in Summerall Chapel and the sounds of the organ in that magnificent structure.
+At their January 2015 meeting, the Board of Visitors approved a proposal to add additional recognition for top donors to this project on the south transept wall of the chapel.
 This signage will complement the existing recognition piece, in this same location, listing major donors to the original organ project from the 1960s.
 Those who donate $15,000 or more to the organ restoration and wish to be named will be recognized by their name on this piece.